ercodex/Battleship-Console-Game-in-C/README.md

 - **Local 1v1 Battleship** console game written in C.
 ## About the game
-- General Battleship game rules are valid
+- General Battleship game rules are valid.
 - There are 5 different lengths of ships (1x1, 2x1, 3x1, 4x1, 5x1).
 - Ships are randomly generated and placed on table.
-Even player can't see it's own ships
+Even player can't see it's own ships.
-- First one to hit all ship parts wins the game
+- First one to hit all ship parts wins the game.
 - M -> Empty, X -> Ship

 ## Future updates